simondiep/sliding-robots/README.md

 * Better formatted images
 * Prettier page styling. (lean into making it look like an old arcade game?)
 * Ability to select puzzle
-* Moving animations
-    * Make use of the directional images

 ## Requirements to Run in development mode